metinsuloglu/CA-Flow-from-Shape/README.md

 Each folder contains the code for training and testing the models.
 Also, the folders contain saved models which have been pre-trained on 38 saccular CA shapes taken from a cohort of patients, with computational fluid dynamics (CFD) simulation results assumed to be the ground truth values.

 Please see the README files in each folder for more information on running the models and the requirements.
+All code was tested on Unix-like operating systems only.